 Cleaning Your Hearing Aid

-Now that you’re getting warmed up with a cup of hot cocoa or stepping into the crisp air conditioning, what steps should you take to clean out your hearing aid?
-First and foremost, remove the battery to prevent any rusting from excess moisture.
+One thing that remains important no matter what is the season is cleaning out your hearing aid, First and foremost, remove the battery to prevent any rusting from excess moisture.
 Next, remove any of the earwax that may have built up in your time outdoors.
 Earwax may act as a cleaning agent for your body, but it can hinder the abilities of your hearing aid.
 Alongside earwax, be sure to remove any particles that should not be there – i.e. dust particles, grains of sand, etc. Be wary of cleaners containing alcohol, as they may damage your hearing aid instead of cleaning it.
 Finally, dry out the case, battery, and separate compartments and keep up to date on your hearing aid cleaning regime!